Vande Gurunam Charanaravinde

 I’m lucky enough to live locally to Judit’s amazing Ashtanga classes at the Urban Gym!
 Its such an energising and invigorating class.
 Judit is really attentive and supportive in her guidance and her incredible passion and great knowledge for Ashtanga really shines through in her classes.

 My daughter bought me this as a gift.
-My masseuse knew exactly where my pressure points were and how much pressure to apply.
+My therapist knew exactly where my pressure points were and how much pressure to apply.
 I always find massages are too light, but this was exactly right!
 I cannot praise it enough.
 You will feel supple, energized and rejuvenated for sure

 A remarkable massage technique that I strongly recommend.
 The work on the Nadis (acupuncture points) is profound and is well felt during the session.
 After my first session, I was feeling very relaxed, my body was energised and open.

-I was also lucky enough to just receive a Thai Massage from her at Hamilton house which I would highly recommend!
+I was also lucky enough to just receive a Thai Massage from her at Hamilton House which I would highly recommend!
 I left feeling revived, relaxed and my shoulders (where much of my tension lies) feel more open and less tense.

 Where the name Brishtanga came from?
 It’s an acronym from BRIStol and asHTANGA.

-All in all, I’ve been practising yoga for more than twelve years and I would like to share my knowledge and experience with everyone, who is interested in yoga and would like to be flexible, balanced, healthy and happy.
+All in all, I’ve been practising yoga for more than thirteen years and I would like to share my knowledge and experience with everyone, who is interested in yoga and would like to be flexible, balanced, healthy and happy.

 For many years, I have been practicing Tai-chi, Chi-kung, Shaolin Kung- fu, Yoga, and meditation.
 I naturally started to be interested in holistic therapies, Chinese medicine, and energy healing.

-I am certified and insured Thai Massage therapist, and member of the Thai Healing Alliance International (THAI)
+I am a certified and insured Thai Massage therapist, and member of the Thai Healing Alliance International (THAI)